karlwichorek/ufc_scrapper/README.md

 ```

 #### `tryCatch({})` for the for loop
-Some of the fights do not import properly (around 11/374).
+Some of the fight cards do not import properly (around 11/374).
 There is no way to know which fights will cause an error, and, rather than risk termintating the for loop, we use the `tryCatch({})` function to skip the fights with errors.

 ### fightersData.txt